RAUM · ZEIT

 SUITABLE FOR Theatres · Circus & dance venues · Museums & galleries · Contemporary art spaces · Performance platforms · Biennales & interdisciplinary contexts · Site-specific and architectural spaces · Industrial halls & factories · Public & outdoor spaces · Shop windows · Short, experimental & durational formats

-TEAM Artistic direction, concept, choreography & performance: Tobias Piero Dohm Sound design & live music: Fabian Laute Lighting design: Fabian Bleisch Artistic collaboration: Andrea Salustri, Martin Stiefermann Stage design: Tobias Piero Coaching & press: Heike Diehm, K3berlin Production: Tobias Piero, Ehrliche Arbeit/Freies Kulturbüro Objects: Tobias Piero, MS Schrittmacher Technical Advice: Andreas Schwalbe, Fabian Buntrock
+TEAM Artistic direction, concept, choreography, performance: Tobias Piero Dohm Sound design & live music: Fabian Laute Lighting design: Fabian Bleisch Artistic collaboration: Andrea Salustri, Martin Stiefermann Communication & coaching: Heike Diehm, K3berlin Kontor für Kultur und Kommunikation Production: ehrliche arbeit - freies Kulturbüro, Tobias Piero Stage design: Tobias Piero Objects: Tobias Piero, MS Schrittmacher Technical support: Andreas Schwalbe, Fabian Buntrock

-SPECIAL THANKS Matteo Blau (Videography), Inga Groß & Anatole Serexhe (Photography), Lina Gómez (Residency support & costume advice), Cristiana Casadio & Ana Jordão (choreographical exchange), Katakomben Kollektiv (rehearsal space & workshop), Stefan Sing, Bow Delquie, Marie Stremmel, Konstantin Klabunde, Julia Wellmann, Alex Lemperter, Markus Oppenländer
+SPECIAL THANKS Matteo Blau & Filip Jacobson (Videography), Inga Groß & Anatole Serexhe (Photography), MS Schrittmacher (Provision of requisites), Lina Gómez (Costume advice & Residency support), Cristiana Casadio & Ana Jordão (artistic exchange), Katakomben Kollektiv (constant exchange, rehearsal space & workshop), Stefan Sing, Bow Delquie, Marie Stremmel, Konstantin Klabunde, Julia Wellmann, Alex Lemperter, Markus Oppenländer

-Funding and Collaborations FUNDED by the General Project Funding of the Landesbüro NRW Freie Darstellende Künste e.V., funded by the Ministry of Culture and Science, Berlin Senate
+Funding and Collaborations FUNDED by the General Project Funding of the Landesbüro NRW Freie Darstellende Künste e.V., funded by the Ministry of Culture and Science, Senate Department for Culture and Social Cohesion

-CO-PRODUCED by Tollhaus Freier Kulturverein e.V., Karlsruhe, and Flottmann-Hallen, Herne.
+CO-PRODUCED by Tollhaus Freier Kulturverein e.V., Karlsruhe, and Flottmann-Hallen, Herne, Societaetstheater Dresden